Mugar Memorial Library: Services

 Mugar is home to many services for the Boston University community.
 In addition to library services such as circulation, reference, interlibrary loan, reserves and research data management, the library also has an Information Services and Technology Help Desk and provides printing, scanning, and copying services.

 Collections

-Mugar provides access to a variety of high-quality academic databases, eJournals, eBooks, and print resources.
+Mugar provides access to a variety of academic databases, eJournals, eBooks, and print resources.
 These research materials are developed by librarians in collaboration with the faculty, staff, and students of Boston University.

 Branch libraries

 African Studies Library

 The African Studies Library (ASL) was founded in 1953 and is located on the sixth floor of the Mugar Memorial Library, accessible by the North elevator.
 Its primary function is to support Boston University's African Studies Center and all undergraduate, graduate, and faculty research on Africa.
 Students and faculty from area institutions and the general public are welcome to consult the collections.
 In addition to the circulating Africana collections, the ASL also houses several special collections.
 The staff provides a variety of services including reference assistance, library orientation and instruction, and individual consultations.